brice/seven-adventure/Week2/README.md

 - See day2_myaverage.io

-5. Write a prototype fpr a two-dimensional list
+5. Write a prototype fpr a two-dimensional list, a dim, set and get function.

+- see day2_matrix.io

+6. Bonus : Write a transpose method so that new_matrix *get(x,y) == matrix get(x,y)** on the original list.

+- Not done yet

+7. Write the matrix to a file and read a matric from a file

+- see day2_matrix_file.io